-The combination of depressed market values, extraordinarily low AFR and 7520 rates, and historically high gift/estate exemption of $11,580,000 opens the door to significant wealth transfer planning opportunities for high net worth individuals and their families.
+The combination of depressed market values and the historically high gift/estate exemption of $12,920,000 (2023 indexed) opens the door to significant wealth transfer planning opportunities for high net worth individuals and their families.
 While making a gift of an amount equal to a large part of, or all of, the exemption will produce better results than sporadic modest gifting it’s not for everyone.
 In fact, a survey conducted by the AICPA revealed that less than 10% of clients worth $10 million or more have used part of their exemption.

 Gift Structure #1: Outright Gift to Individual(s)

 The place to start is to determine how much of the $12,920,000 (2023 indexed) exemption remains.
 If the donor can make additional tax-free gifts, the next question to ask is whether he/she would be willing to make gifts of up to the unused exemption amount if the donor and spouse would have no access to the funds regardless of a reversal in financial situation.
 If the donor is willing to totally part with control the property can be structured to pass outright to another individual, such as a child, or in trust for a child/ grandchildren’s benefit.

 Gift Structure #2: Gift to a Discretionary Trust for the Benefit of Spouse and Children